 No one knows what Coach told them, but their group counselor never had problems with the two, who became friends that day after their talk with Coach.

 Coach Harris has the ability to be Dr. Phil or Grady Sizemore, and command a crowd like a good comedian.
-Not surprisingly, he is a parent himself, with two children in their early twenties, D.J. and Vantavia.
+Not surprisingly, he is a parent himself, with two children in their early thirties, D.J. and Vantavia.

 "I tell my program participants and program staff that I am their biggest fan and it is my job as the person of authority to be their biggest critic," Harris said.
 "I always tell them that I will never, ever criticize them in public, but I will pull them off to the side and deal with the situation in private."

 Coach Harris also knows how to bring the best out in his campers.
 This was evident with a particular camper named Robert, a thin kid with a high-pitched voice, a distinct laugh, and a blue, adjustable hat that he never parts with.
 Robert, also known as "Kobe" because of his resemblance to Kobe Bryant of the NBA's Los Angeles Lakers, was shy and reserved when he came to camp as a 10-year-old.
 Now after experiencing six summers at NYSP with Coach Harris, Kobe is social and outspoken.
-Since he is 17 and too old to attend the camp, he volunteers his time by helping counselors run their activities.
+Since he is too old to attend the camp, he volunteers his time by helping counselors run their activities.
 Coach, who has grown fond of Kobe through the years, views Kobe as a leader.